CALIFORNIA TAHOE CHAMBER OF COMMERCE

 Section 5: Limitations of Methods

-The South Tahoe Chamber of Commerce shall observe all local, state and federal laws which apply to a nonprofit organization as defined in Section 501(c)(6) of the Internal Revenue Code.
+The California Tahoe Chamber of Commerce shall observe all local, state and federal laws which apply to a nonprofit organization as defined in Section 501(c)(6) of the Internal Revenue Code.

 Section 1: Eligibility

 Any reputable person, association, corporation, partnership or estate having an interest in the objectives of the organization shall be eligible to apply for membership.

 Section 2: Application (How application is made, received and approved)

 Applications for membership shall be in writing, on forms provided for that purpose or via our website application, and signed by the applicant.
 An applicant so elected shall become a member upon payment of the regular scheduled investment as provided in Section 3 of Article II.

 Membership investment shall be at such rate or rates, schedule or formula as may be, from time to time, as prescribed by the Board of Directors, payable in advance.